-Grown for over a thousand years in France’s Loire Valley, Chenin Blanc finds its vinous expression in many forms — dry, sweet and sparkling.
+Grown for over a thousand years in France’s Loire Valley, Chenin Blanc is expressed in many forms — dry, sweet, and sparkling.
 Its versatility is attributable to its naturally high acidity.
 Harvested early, it can produce elegant, vibrant sparkling wines; harvested for still wine, it makes long-lived, transparent wines that age effortlessly; and harvested late, it can produce the world’s greatest dessert wines.

-In the early days of Oregon wine, a few grape growers experimented with Chenin Blanc, one being our illustrious neighbor, Bethel Heights.
-Today, very little attention is given to it in Oregon, but I was inspired to graft a few rows of Pinot Noir to Chenin Blanc to discover the possibilities.
+In the early days of Oregon wine, a few grape growers experimented with Chenin Blanc, one being Evening Land's neighbor, Bethel Heights.
+Today, very little attention is given to it in Oregon, but I was inspired to graft a few rows of old-vines Pinot Noir to Chenin Blanc and discover the possibilities.

 For this first attempt, I collaborated with my friend, Michael Cruse, to make a sparkling wine in the méthode ancestral fashion, where the primary fermentation finishes in the bottle.
 Although this technique is often described as less refined than méthode champenoise, we were able to craft a “pét nat” (Pétillant Naturel) of incredible refinement and delicacy.